Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image: Method

 \section{Method}

-In this section, we introduce our framework, \ie Unique3D, for high-fidelity, efficient, and generalizable 3D mesh generation from a single wild image.
+In this section, we introduce our framework, \ie Unique3D, for high-fidelity, efficient, and generalizable 3D mesh generation from a single in-the-wild image.
 Given an input image, we first generate four orthographic multi-view images with their corresponding normal maps from a multi-view diffusion model and a normal diffusion model.
-Then, we lift them to high-resolution space progressively (Sec~\ref{subsec: high-resolution-generation}).
-Given high-resolution multi-view RGB images and normal maps, we finally reconstruct high-quality 3D meshes with our instant and consistent mesh reconstruction algorithm \textit{ISOMER} (Sec~\ref{subsec: ISOMER}).
+Then, we lift them to high-resolution space progressively, (Sec~\ref{subsec: high-resolution-generation}).
+Given high-resolution multi-view RGB images and normal maps, we finally reconstruct high-quality 3D meshes with our instant and consistent mesh reconstruction algorithm \textit{ISOMER}, (Sec~\ref{subsec: ISOMER}).
+ISOMER directly handles the case where the global normal of the same vertex is inconsistent across viewpoints to enhance the consistency.
 An overview of our framework is depicted in Figure~\ref{fig:method_overview}.